-Over the years, citizens of Red Wing pondered ways to improve the Mdewakaton’s path to He Mni Can-Barn Bluff’s summit.
+Over the years, citizens of Red Wing pondered ways to improve the Bdewakantunwan’s path to He Mni Can-Barn Bluff’s summit.
 Charles Webster led an 1889 effort to carve an improved route into the bluff’s west face.
 Nineteen years later Red Wing business owners took time off from work to improve the trail they called “Webster’s Way.”

 The Stairway